-The department of Psychiatry offers a multitude of opportunities for care.
-We have two adult outpatient clinics in town, a child & adolescent psychiatry clinic, and other special offerings including a renowned Mind-Body Program, group psychotherapy, and our Early Psychosis Intervention Center (EPICENTER).
+The Department of Psychiatry offers a multitude of opportunities for care.
+We have an adult psychiatry outpatient clinic, a child & adolescent psychiatry outpatient clinic, and other special offerings including a renowned Mind-Body Program, group psychotherapy, and our Early Psychosis Intervention Center (EPICENTER).
 In addition to our outpatient offerings, we have extensive inpatient services.

-The University of Arizona Medical Center - South Campus has 64 adult and geriatic inpatient beds and is the largest psychiatric inpatient unit in Southern Arizona.
+Banner - University Medical Center South has 64 adult and geriatic inpatient beds and is the largest psychiatric inpatient unit in Southern Arizona.
 This unit is staffed by faculty and residents from the University of Arizona/UPHK Consortium Residency Program.
 This unit facilitates an individual's return to the highest possible level of independence while preserving his or her dignity.
 The expert and caring staff works together with the patient in ways that help them begin and maintain the recovery process.

 The environment is safe, supportive and therapeutic, and is designed to foster healing and growth.
 The facility includes four secure inpatient units for adults and seniors.
 Each unit is specifically focused on treating mental health conditions with a multidisciplinary team and a range of treatment options.
 Patients under the age of 18 are provided assessment and appropriate referrals.

 - Acute psychiatric disorders

 Many of these disorders may be exacerbated by alcohol or substance abuse.